 3. Education for your Accounting Practice Team

 The better your team understand how to use Calxa, the easier they’ll find working with it and using it for their client reporting.
-Sounds obvious but often it is forgotten to allocate some time towards learning in the day-to-day of a busy accounting practice.
+Sounds obvious but often managers forget to allocate some time towards learning in the day-to-day of a busy accounting practice.
 To make this efficient, the change champion will usually co-ordinate the learning that each person needs.

 There’s more than one option for your team to gain Calxa knowledge